aws/sagemaker-huggingface-inference-toolkit/CONTRIBUTING.md

 ## Licensing

-See the [LICENSE](LICENSE) file for our project's licensing.
+See the [LICENSE](https://github.com/huggingface/sagemaker_huggingface_inference_toolkit/blob/master/LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

+We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.